mingyyy/Cryptos/README.md

 	Topic: my-topic06	Partition: 0	Leader: 2	Replicas: 2,3,0	Isr: 2,3,0
 	Topic: my-topic06	Partition: 1	Leader: 3	Replicas: 3,0,1	Isr: 3,0,1
 ```

 - *Leader* is the node responsible for all reads and writes for the given partition.
     Each node will be the leader for a randomly selected portion of the partitions
 - *Replicas* is the list of nodes that replicate the log for this partition regardless of whether they are the leader or even if they are currently alive.
 - *Isr* is the set of “in-sync” replicas.

 This is the subset of the replicas list that is currently alive and caught-up to the leader

-7. Publish messages from one node.
+* Publish messages from one node.
 ```
 ubuntu@ip-10-0-0-8:~/kafka_2.12-2.4.1$ ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic my-topic
 ```
+After the `>` prompt, type the message.

-8. Consume the messages from other nodes
+* Consume the messages from other nodes
 ```
 ubuntu@ip-10-0-0-4:~/kafka_2.12-2.4.1$ ./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic my-topic --from-beginning
 ```
+You should be able to see the messages that you typed from another terminal.

+#### Kafka connector
+1. under config, modify `connect-file-standalone`, `connect-file-sink.properties` and `connect-file-source.properties` files
+2. JSON file for kafka producer, where kafka reads the messages line by line